Roth IRAs and Required Minimum Distribution (RMD) Rules

 In fact, since RMDs are simply the required minimum, most people who are using their retirement savings for income actually withdraw more than the required amount, and they typically begin withdrawals before the age limit kicks in.

 But for those retirees who have other sources of retirement income or who might otherwise not spend the money in these types of retirement accounts, this requirement kicks in and essentially triggers taxable income.

-Consequently, they cannot continue to hold funds in these accounts indefinitely and opportunity for future tax-deferred growth is lost.
+Consequently, they cannot continue to hold funds in these accounts indefinitely, and the opportunity for future tax-deferred growth is lost.
 While RMDs are a requirement for Traditional IRAs, 401(k) plans, SIMPLE IRAs, and SEP IRAs, RMDs are not a requirement for Roth IRAs.

-In most cases you must take your first required minimum distribution for the year in which you turn age 70½.
-However, your first distribution can be delayed until April 1 of the year following the year in which you turn 70½.
+In most cases, you must take your first required minimum distribution for the year in which you turn age 70.5.
+However, your first distribution can be delayed until April 1 of the year following the year in which you turn 70.5.
 For all subsequent years, including the year in which you received the first RMD by April 1, you must take the RMD by December 31 of the year.

-If you don't take withdrawals, or you take less than you should, you'll end up getting hit with a 50% federal penalty tax on the difference between the amount you withdrew and the amount you should have withdrawn.
-And even with that bad news you'll still have to withdraw the required amount and pay any income tax due on the taxable amount.
+If you don't take withdrawals, or you take less than you should, you'll end up getting hit with a 50 percent federal penalty tax on the difference between the amount you withdrew and the amount you should have withdrawn.
+And even with that bad news, you'll still have to withdraw the required amount and pay any income tax due on the taxable amount.